crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Breaking Changes
 ================

+- Removed the implicit soft limit of 10000 that was applied for clients using ``HTTP``.

 - Removed the experimental `enable_semijoin` session setting.
 As this defaulted to false, this execution strategy cannot be used anymore.